 I ate more.
 Raine gave me just enough silence to know the question was coming.

-“I … “ A lump in my throat.
+“I … ” A lump in my throat.
 Wanted to look away.
 Fought the desire to get up and leave.
 “I can’t have this conversation.
 I haven’t in … ever, really.
-Meds never really did anything and I never told anybody they didn’t work, so … ”
+Medication never really did anything and I never told anybody the pills didn’t work, so … ”

-The silence stretched out enough to hurt.
+The silence stretched out long enough to hurt.
 I felt myself shrinking.

 “History student, am I right?
 You’ve got that sort of hunched-up-with-the-books look about you, too many long hours in the uni library, not enough sleep.
 But I guess that last part isn’t related.
 And you haven’t got the natural bearing of a STEM student, either.”